PanDAWMS/panda-client/README.txt

 ** Release Note

+0.1.29 (3/12/2009)
+  * fixed --burstSubmit in pathena

 0.1.28 (3/11/2009)
-  * warning messages for site status
+  * warning messages for site status in pathena/prun

 0.1.27 (3/10/2009)
   * fixed psequencer for CERN relocation